Japan's Shinzo Abe: comeback kid with conservative agenda

 TOKYO Japan's Shinzo Abe may be thoroughly modern when it comes to pitching his policies on a widely followed Facebook page, but his conservative agenda for shedding the shackles of post-war pacifism is one that he learned at his grandfather's knee.

-Now with a hawkish Abe again at the helm, the LDP -- ignominiously ousted in 2009 -- surged back to power on Sunday, giving Abe a rare second chance to lead the world's third-largest economy and its 10th most populous nation.
+Now with a hawkish Abe again at the helm, the LDP -- ignominiously ousted in 2009 -- is expected to make a comeback in Sunday's poll for parliament's powerful lower chamber.

+Surveys published on Friday showed the LDP was on track for a hefty majority and, with a smaller ally, could even take two-thirds of the seats in the 480-member chamber.

 "I have experienced failure as a politician and for that very reason, I am ready to give everything for Japan," Abe wrote in a recent magazine article, referring to his September 2007 resignation, which he blamed on a chronic intestinal ailment.

-"If one lists the many problems Japan faces ... they all stem from one root cause," he wrote.
+"If one lists the many problems Japan faces ... they all stem from one root cause," Abe wrote.

 "Haven't we put off problems without clarifying Japan's will to protect the lives and assets of its people and territory with its own hands, and merely accepted the benefits of economic prosperity?" added Abe, who wants to loosen the limits of Japan's post-World War Two pacifist constitution.